PDFtoPrinter: Command-line PDF printing

 Note: In some network setups, when printing from an Apache server, the current version may not print correctly.
 This older version should work correctly if the current one does not.
 (You might also try this .Net wrapper for the application; I have not tried it.)

 Malware false positives.
-Some badly-written anti-malware programs will report that my installer contains malware; this happens because the AutoIt scripting language has been used to create malware and anti-malware programs block anything created in AutoIt.
+Some badly-written anti-malware programs will report that my installer contains malware; this happens because the AutoIt scripting language has been used to create malware, and, as a result, many anti-malware programs ignorantly block anything created in AutoIt.
 If you don't trust my software, don't use my software!
 Find something else instead!
 (Or compile it yourself from the code on the GitHub repository for the software.)
+Do not waste your extremely valuable time telling me that this program was flagged as malware: I already know that.

 You may not need this program at all